 Also Read: Clothes to Pack for Ladakh

 This staple food is the secret to the average Ladakhi local’s incredible health and longevity.
-A traditional recipe, Roasted flours of peas, barley, wheat, buckwheat, and black beans are kneaded into the dough.
-This dough is then kneaded in a tiny bit of oil and eaten with sugar, buttermilk or freshly harvested vegetables.
+It is a traditional recipe, Roasted flours of peas, barley, wheat, buckwheat, and black beans are kneaded into the dough.
+This dough is then kneaded in a tiny bit of oil and eaten with sugar, buttermilk, or freshly harvested vegetables.